 - Payday and title lending reform to protect consumers from getting trapped in debt.

-- Universal broadband access to help Alabamians who have low incomes or live in rural areas stay connected to work, school and health care.
+- Public transportation to help Alabamians with low incomes stay connected to work, school, health care and their communities.

 The urgent need for criminal justice reform

-Alabama’s criminal justice system is broken and in desperate need of repair.
-The state’s prisons are violent and dangerously overcrowded.
-Exorbitant court fines and fees impose heavy burdens on thousands of families every year, taking a disproportionate toll on communities of color and families who are already struggling to make ends meet.
-And Alabama’s civil asset forfeiture policies let law enforcement seize people’s property even if they aren’t charged with a crime.
+Alabama’s criminal justice system is broken, and its prisons are violent and dangerously overcrowded.
+Exorbitant court fines and fees impose heavy burdens on thousands of families every year, taking a disproportionate toll on communities of color and families who already struggle to make ends meet.
+And Alabama needs investments in mental health care, substance use disorder treatment, community corrections and diversion programs to help stem the tide of mass incarceration.

-Arise will continue to seek needed reforms in those areas in the coming year.
-The organization also will work for repeal of the Habitual Felony Offender Act (HFOA), the state’s “three-strikes” law.
-The HFOA is an unjust driver of sentencing disparities and prison overcrowding in Alabama.
+Arise also will continue to work toward repeal of the Habitual Felony Offender Act (HFOA), the state’s “three-strikes” law.
+The HFOA is a driver of sentencing disparities and prison overcrowding in Alabama.
 The law lengthens sentences for a felony conviction after a prior felony conviction, even when the prior offense was nonviolent.
 Hundreds of people in Alabama are serving life sentences for non-homicide crimes because of the HFOA.
 Thousands more have had their sentences increased as a result.
 Repealing the law would reduce prison overcrowding and end some of Alabama’s most abusive sentencing practices.